HOW TO WOO A WOMAN

 Feeling stressed evokes tense, shallow breathing, while calm is associated with relaxed breathing, says Michael Lee, author of Turn Stress into Bliss.
 So to turn tension into relaxation, he says, change the way you breathe.

 Try this: let out a big sigh, dropping your chest and exhaling through gently pursed lips, says Joan Borysenko, director of Harvard University's Mind-Body Clinical Programmes.
-Now imagine your low tummy, or centre, as a deep powerful place.
+Now imagine your lower tummy, or centre, as a deep powerful place.
 Feel your breath coming and going as your mind stays focused there.
 Inhale, feeling your entire tummy, sides and lower back expand.
-Exhale, sighing again as you drop your chest, and feeling your tummy, back and sides contract.
+Exhale, sighing again as you drop your chest, and feel your tummy, back and sides contract.
 Repeat 10 times, relaxing more fully each time

 4. Look around you